harshadpitkar/hid-sp18-518/project/project-proposal.md

 ## Introduction

-The solution we will derive will further abstract attempts for portability by leveraging REST.
+Cloud portability is a growing area of research due to the increased profiliferation of cloud providers.
+Each provider has unique APIs and tools to their cloud environments which can disincentivize portability as it influences a consumer to stay with their existing solution provider.
+Efforts to standardize cloud portability have made progress yet participation by cloud providers is constrained due to the competitive nature in the space.
+Each cloud provider is looking to retain their userbase and there is also a desire by each provider to become the de facto standard by being the market leader.
+To fill the gap, solutions like Apache libcloud and boto have delivered an abstraction solution to developers to design applications that are easy to port.

 Developers are already confronted with a lack of transparency on which cloud provider is optimal for the long-term sustainability of their application.
 Additionally, attempts to abstract cloud providers has been helpful yet the non-standardization still potentially locks you into solutions provided by Apache or communities like boto.
-Leveraging REST, we intend to introduce a standardized implementation that leverages cloud portability libraries to manage the diversity of cloud applications.
+We will deliver a continuation of that abstraction concept with REST to extend libcloud and boto.
+By leveraging REST, we intend to introduce a standardized implementation that leverages cloud portability libraries to manage the diversity of cloud applications.
 A high-level abstract of our final concept is below.

 Table 1: Project Architecture